armolymp/hiring-fullstack-todo/README.md

 Your submission must include:

-- `README.md` file for the frontend with iunstructions on how to set up and run the frontend app
+- `README.md` file for the frontend with instructions on how to set up and run the frontend app
 - `README.md` file for the backend with:
   - How to set up and run the backend
   - MongoDB connection notes (e.g., Atlas or local)